-This hardy boxwood variety is your ideal accent or hedge plant in flower gardens, formal gardens or any landscape due to its versatility, dense foliage and ease of maintenance!
+This hardy boxwood variety is your ideal accent or hedge plant in flower gardens, formal gardens or any landscape foundation planting due to its versatility, dense green foliage and ease of maintenance!
+The Japanese Boxwood produces dainty white flowers that are not showy in early spring.

 The Japanese Boxwood features bright green, oval-shaped leaves that are somewhat larger, and slightly lighter green, almost having a yellow appearance, than the hybrid boxwoods most commonly seen in landscapes.
-This shrub makes an excellent medium to large hedge, and is quite simple to grow.
+This shrub makes an excellent medium to large hedge, and is quite simple to grow (even if it’s a slow growing shrub).

 Check out our grow guide for boxwoods!